Underwater RF data communication

-To establish an underwater radio link, two PCB's are needed, each with their own antenna.
+To establish a half-duplex underwater radio link, two PCB's are needed, each with their own antenna.

-No RF programming skills are required.
-The RF section can be controlled with instructions like: transmit and receive.
-The operating frequency is 27MHz and the (half-duplex) protocol is flexible in terms of the amount of payload and data rate.
+The operating frequency is the 27MHz band (5-Ch.).
+The protocol is flexible in terms of the amount of payload and data rate.

-Derivative functions of the research PCB, such as an RF front-end and a modem are also among the possibilities.
+Derivative functions such as an RF front-end and a modem are also among the possibilities.

 In compliance with radio regulations?

 It looks like there are no regulations for the transmission and reception of underwater radio waves.
 As a result, it is difficult to assess whether the use of this equipment is permitted or not.